giellalt/giellalt.github.io/infra/infraremake/In-sourceDocumentation.md

 In order to compile again (regardless of compilation status), do `make -B` in $lang/doc.

-Check in the converted Markdown files.
+There is no need to check in the converted Markdown files, as long as you check in the source files with doccomments.
+All generated files are built and published automatically on GitHub, and should be online within minutes after committing (svn)/pushing (git).